Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 Suppose you have two modules, `:app1`, `:app2` and build variants differ between these unrelated modules.
 Let it be `debug` and `release` in the `:app1`, and `mainDebug`, `extraDebug` and `release` in the `:app2`.

-If you need to create a report containing classes from these two modules at the same time, but a limited set of build variants, then you should create a custom report variant in each module.
+If you need to create a report containing classes from some set of build variants out of these two modules at the same time, then you should create a custom report variant in each module.

 For example, you need classes from `debug` build variant from `:app1`, and `extraDebug` from `:app2`.
 Then you need to add these variants to the custom one in the appropriate modules: